pabloniklas/pebug/docs/source/about.md

 # About

-This is a x86 old-debug-like program.
+[PEBUG](https://github.com/pabloniklas/pebug) is a x86 old-debug-like program.

 The main goal of this project is to provide an educational and introductory interface to assembler, x86 flavor in particular.